haic-miccai/haic-miccai.github.io/README.md

 16:00–16:25  Keynote Talk 2

-*Prof. Helen Higham*, Director of the Oxford Simulation, Teaching and Research Centre (OxSTaR), University of Oxford
+*Prof. Nassir Navab*, Director of the Laboratories for Computer Aided Medical Procedures, Technical University of Munich

 <br>